webpack/webpack.js.org/content/get-started/index.md

 ## Conclusion

 Now that you have a basic build together, you should dig into the [basic concepts](/concepts) and [configuration](/configuration) of webpack to better understand its design.
 Also check out the [guides](/guides) to learn how to approach common problems.
-The [API](/api) section digs into lower level.
+The [API](/api) section digs into the lower level features.